Testmann99/communityassets/missing_files.md

 * In Viking_dress mhmat, aomapTexture is set to ao.png, but this file does not exist.
 * In egtved_dress mhmat, aomapTexture is set to combined_ao.png, but this file does not exist.
 * In egtved_dress mhmat, litsphereTexture is set to litspheres/lit_matte.png, but this file does not exist.

-## o4saken

-* In assassins mhmat, diffuseTexture is set to JACKETDIFUSE.png normalmapTexture JACKETNORM.png aomapTexture JACKETAO.png, but this file does not exist.

-## callharvey3d

-* In harvey_pantsbootsv1 mhmat, bumpTexture is set to pants_camo_spec.png, but this file does not exist.
-* In harvey_pantsbootsv1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.
-* In harvey_vestv1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.
-* In harvey_luciferscapev1 mhmat, diffuseTexture is set to luciferscape.png, but this file does not exist.
-* In harvey_luciferscapev1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.
-* In harvey_lucifershirtv1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.

 ## sonntag78